mattpopovich/MergeIncompleteTorrents/README.md

 # MergeIncompleteTorrents
-Use this Python script to merge two completely identical files from multiple, separate, incomplete torrents.
+Use this Python script to merge completely identical files from multiple, separate, incomplete torrents.